Wag-Media/wagmedia-com-bot/test.md

 - 1️⃣⭕️ if an oddjob message that is paid gets deleted, it stays in the db and gets flagged as deleted

+- ??? if a post message with threads gets deleted?

 ## add reactions

 ### Posts